powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/RunYourProjectOnACloudServer/PublishingYourProject.md

    sudo apt update && sudo apt upgrade
    ```

 ### 4.3.
-Installing the required software.
+Installing the required software with a script

-Now that we’ve connected to our ubuntu instance we’ll need to install the necessary services on our server to get things going, such as Nvm, Node, NPM etc.
+Now that we've connected to our ubuntu instance we'll need to install the necessary services on our server to get things going, such as Nvm, Node, NPM etc.

 For this, our team has set up a small script that will help you to automate a series of installations.